visgl/react-google-maps/examples/heatmap/README.md

-# Example
+# Heatmap

-This is an example to show how to setup a simple Google Maps Map with the `<Map/>` component of the Google Maps React library.
+This uses the `useMapsLibrary` hook showing earthquake magnitude data in a heatmap.

 ## Google Maps Platform API key